cpmpercussion/creative-prediction/docs/nime.md

 There's links below, but you can [check out all the Jupyter Notebooks for this course (and other!) on Github.](https://github.com/cpmpercussion/creative-prediction/tree/master/notebooks)

 Another way to try out the Jupyter Notebooks is with [Google Colaboratory](https://colab.research.google.com), a free-to-use Jupyter notebook environment that has most of the necessary Python libraries pre-installed.
 It even works on a tablet!
-If you want to get started quickly without slowing down to get your python install right, we would recommend Colab as a great way to go.
+If you want to get started quickly without slowing down to get your python install right, Colab is a great way to go.

 Colab has some amazing features: